 Teacher suggested that doing homework at regular times through the week would help.
 I totally agree… routine is key.
 If she knows what to expect, she will become more efficient at transitioning from one activity to another.
 She will know what’s coming, reducing anxiety and eliminating surprizes that can be difficult to process.
 That’s my teacher training talking.
 My Mom brain is thinking “How does she even know that we bodge it together whenever I remember, and the rest is cobbled together Sunday night?”
 I give her a squinty-eyed suspicious look… was she some kind of ninja teacher?
 Ninjas are one of my daughter’s latest obsessions, so that would be pretty cool.
 I envisage Teacher in a black jumpsuit and a karate style headband, stalking students at night to check they’ve done their homework… I could write a children’s book.

 “…very distracted and finds it difficult to concentrate.”
-Crap, what was she saying?
+Oh no, what was she saying?
 Deep in thought about the styling of my illustrations, I’d totally lost track of the conversation.
-Shit, I don’t even know if she is talking about me or my daughter?
+Oh dear, I don’t even know if she is talking about me or my daughter?
 And at this point does it even matter?
 We clearly both have a problem, and my husband’s no better, it’s like the blind leading the blind.

 We left school and went straight home to create a homework chart for the fridge.
 Everyone loves a chart, right?
 The following day I bought a pack of stickers, a multi-pack of hearts, smiley faces and stars – perfect, I thought, this is going swimmingly – check out my organizational skills.
 My daughter and I sat and discussed what would need to be achieved for a sticker on the chart.
 It started with a sensible plan of dividing the homework into quarters to be completed Monday-Thursday, ready for EARLY hand-in on Friday, take than Ninja Teacher.